red-wow/red-wow.github.io/SECURITY.md

 We do not have anylais nor trackers.
 Github may.
 Review Github Privacy Policy.

 ## Reporting a Vulnerability

-Upon finding and discovering a vulnerability, please contact the owner of this website.
+**A vulnerability in this website may allow hackers and bad actors to take over.** Upon finding and discovering a vulnerability, please contact the owner of this website.

 Contacts can be found on https://guns.lol/red.bio